-Born Hans-Georg Kern in 1938, he grew up in Saxony, an area that later became East Germany.
-Whilst studying painting at the Academy of Art in East Berlin (1956) he was sent down after one year for ‘political immaturity‘.He then applied at the Academy in West Berlin and moved there in 1958, completing his studies in 1962.
-During this period he adopted the surname Baselitz, reflecting his place of birth Deutschbaselitz.
+Georg Baselitz was born Hans-Georg Kern in 1938 in Deutschbaselitz, Saxony, an area that later became the German Democratic Republic, or DDR.
+In 1957, after his second term studying painting at the Academy of Fine and Applied Arts in East Berlin, he was sent down for ‘political immaturity’.
+Later that year, he moved to West Berlin’s Academy of Art, completing his studies there in 1962.
+It was during this period that he adopted the surname Baselitz, after his birthplace.

 Searching for alternatives to the two strands dominating painting at the beginning of his career, Eastern-Bloc Socialist Realism and Western abstraction, Baselitz became interested in art outside of these mainstreams.
 He was inspired by Art Brut, Dada and Surrealism, as well as by Existentialist literature.
 In 1969 he made the momentous decision to create and display his works upside down.
 This innovation enabled him to emphasise the abstract qualities of his compositions while retaining the psychological charge of their figurative subject matter.